One of the peak experiences that I’ve had in theatre-going was to see Pearl Bailey in Hello, Dolly!

 According to Ernestine Jackson.
 Bailey was notorious for missing shows.
 It made the columns that Merrick bought her a diamond bracelet just saying “and you’ll watch your attendance.”
 So, we don’t know when she formally left and Thelma/Bibi started sharing.
 Likely, Pearl had no smash closing on a Saturday night-but missed Monday, Tuesday, Wednesday and then it was acknowledged that Merrick was looking for Dolly number six.

 Cab’s daughter Chris Calloway was also in this production.
-Another wonderful talent gone too soon.
+Another wonderful talent has gone too soon.